Typical and atypical properties of periodic Teichmueller geodesics: Local Zariski density: The Zorich conjecture

+Construct from this oriented curve system a train track $\eta$ by replacing each intersection of oriented curves by a large branch as shown in Figure 2.

+Informally, this amounts to following the oriented curves $a_i,c_i$ in the direction prescribed by their orientation.
 It is easy to check that $\eta$ is orientable.

 Each of the curves $a_i,c_i,m_i$ is embedded in $\eta$, and the image of $\eta$ under either the positive or the negative Dehn twist about any of these curves is carried by $\eta$.
 Namely, the curves are embedded as a subgraph which either consists of a single large branch and a single small branch (in the case of the curves $a_1,a_g,m_1,m_2$) or of two large branches and two small branches as shown in Figure 3 below, or of three large branches and three small branches (for the curves $a_2,a_3$).
+For a simple closed curve $c$ as shown in Figure 3, the train track obtained from $\tau$ by a single positive Dehn twist about $c$ is obtained from two \emph{splits} at the two large branches shown in the figure.